sanscript-tech/orphan_support-php/README.md

 Autumn of Open Source, 2020, is an Open Source Program organized by [**Sanscript India**](https://sanscript.tech) to spread awareness and promote the culture of Open Source Projects and Open Source development among beginners and youth.
 The program will continue for a month in which all participants will contribute as per their level of expertise.
 There would be highly skilled and experienced **Project Leaders** and **Mentors** who will guide participants to contribute to Open Source Projects.
 At the end, participants who would have performed well, would be announced as **winners** and **rewards** would be distributed, including **internship** opportunities.

  ## Brief 🎏
-This is a project based on the platform of web design which will be a website developed for the sake of children and older people and will help them to sustain their living in an orphanage.
+This is a project based on the platform of web design which will be a website developed for the sake of children and old people which will help them to sustain their living in an orphanage.

  ## Overview 🎃
-  This project is mainly ensured to build in an open source community to help the people of our country grow and develop themselves.
+  This project is mainly ensured to be built in an open source community to help the people of our country grow and develop themselves.

 ## Tech stacks used 🛴